 This code of conduct applies to all imgix sponsored spaces both online and off, including our open-source projects.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the imgix Anti-Abuse Team (firstname.lastname@example.org).

 Contributions are a vital part of this library and imgix's commitment to open-source.
 We welcome all contributions which align with this project's goals.
 More information can be found in the contributing documentation.

 This project follows the all-contributors specification.
 Contributions of any kind welcome!

 More Framework Libraries

-- imgix-railsbuildA gem for integrating imgix into Rails projectsRuby 102 a month ago
+- imgix-railsbuildA gem for integrating imgix into Rails projectsRuby 102 3 months ago

-- jekyll-imgixbuildA plugin for integrating imgix into Jekyll sitesRuby 48 a month ago
+- jekyll-imgixbuildA plugin for integrating imgix into Jekyll sitesRuby 48 3 months ago

 - vue-imgixbuildA simple yet powerful integration between Vue and imgixTypeScript 25 3 days ago